Server-side flight recorder for PostgreSQL. Answers "what was happening in my database?"

 Quick start

-Download from GitHub Releases or clone the repo, then:
+Download from GitHub Releases or clone the repo, cd into the project root, then:

 # Install core + optional analysis extension